 Mary Jane Miller is fast becoming a voice for exploring new attitudes.
-Miller has been inspired for the past 25 years by the question, “What, besides spiritual awe, does art history and religion tell us about the our human condition and our desire for the divine?
-As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story through art history.
-The images are alive and ready to be re-interpreted through ancient images and text in a new light.
-Christians around the globe are revealing a new faith and hope for new contemporary images based on that old story, and today that means including women.
+Miller has been inspired for the past 25 years by questioning.
+Does sacred art and religious practice tell us anything about our human condition and our desire for the divine?
+As an Amazing Art and Iconographer in San Miguel Allende, Miller thinks we can receive guidance from the worn out Christ story.
+In Mexico Miller is using this art form of iconography to re-interpreted ancient text in a new light.
+Around the globe christian artists are revealing new contemporary images based on the old biblical story, and today that means including women.

 Iconographer in San Miguel Allende